-PSB also includes the information required by this Paragraph in its semi-annual public Misconduct Investigations Report, which is required under Paragraph 251.
-The most recent semi-annual report for the period of January 1-June 30, 2019, contains the issues identified as potentially problematic patterns or trends for that six-month period.
+The contents of the quarterly assessment are discussed at executive staff meetings.
+PSB also includes the information required by this Paragraph in its public Semi-Annual Misconduct Investigations Report, which is required under Paragraph 251.
+The most recent Semi-Annual report for the period of January 1-June 30, 2020, contains the issues identified as potentially problematic patterns or trends for that six-month period.